deepflowio/docs/translate/translated/07-integration/03-output/01-query/01-sql.md

     --data-urlencode "sql=show databases"
 ```

-## Get All Tables in a Specified Database
+## Get All Tables in a Specific Database

 SQL statement: